zadarastorage/zadara-examples/k8s/rke2/README.md

         * Select to create image from URL and use this address: `https://confimage1.s3.amazonaws.com/centos-7.8-rke2-v1.23.4-rke2r1.qcow2`
     * If you wish to create your own image (and control the exact RKE2 version, etc.)
         * Make sure you have appropriate (admin-level) permissions
+        * Go to the packer directory
         * Run packer as described below
         * Disregard Packer's error message about DBManager
 * You will need to provide Terraform with the RKE2 AMI (AWS id)

 ### Creating the image directly on zCompute
-This build will allow you to build the image directly on the zCompute system.
+This build will allow you to build the image directly on the zCompute system, using the bastion VM.
-It requires access to the zCompute API.

-1. Provision a bastion host with a keypair of your choice and attach an elastic IP to it.
-1. Copy or rename `.auto.pkrvars.template.hcl` to `.auto.pkrvars.hcl` and provide all required variables inside it. </br>
+Copy or rename `.auto.pkrvars.template.hcl` to `.auto.pkrvars.hcl` and provide all required variables inside it.
 The following parameters should be provided:

    - `zcompute_api` - IP address or hostname of the zCompute API
    - `ami_id` - AMI ID Of a valid and accessible CentOS 7.8 Cloud image in zCompute
    - `ssh_username` - ssh username for the image
    - `subnet_id` - Subnet ID to provision the builder in
    - `ssh_keypair_name` - Keypair name to use for the builder
-   - `private_keypair_path` - This SSH private key will be used by packer script to login in to the bastion and builder instances.
+   - `private_keypair_path` - local path to the SSH private key (will be used by packer script to login in to the bastion and builder instances)

-   > There are other parameters that can be modified, please consult with their description in `variables.pkr.hcl` file.

-run the packer command using: `packer build -only=rke2-centos.amazon-ebs.centos [-var "name1=value1" [-var "name2=value2"]] .`
+run the packer command using: `packer build -only=rke2-centos.amazon-ebs.centos .`

 ### Creating the image using a local QEMU builder
-This build will allow you to build the image locally. it require a local qemu installed on the machine building the image Copy or rename `.auto.pkrvars.template.hcl` to `.auto.pkrvars.hcl` and provide all required variables inside it. </br>
+This build will allow you to build the image locally - it require a local qemu installed on the machine building the image.

+Copy or rename `.auto.pkrvars.template.hcl` to `.auto.pkrvars.hcl` and provide all required variables inside it.
 The following parameters should be provided:

    - `private_keypair_path` - SSH private key file to use when accessing the generated VM -